Particular/docs.particular.net/nservicebus/sqlserver/concurrency.md

 ### 3.0

-In version 3.0 the adaptive concurrency model has been removed.
+In version 3.0 and higher the adaptive concurrency model has been removed.
 Instead for each input queue SqlTransport maintains a dedicated monitoring thread.
 It is responsible for detecting the number of messages waiting for delivery and creating receive [tasks](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task.aspx) - one for each pending message.

-The maximum number of tasks existing at the same time will never exceed `MaximumConcurrencyLevel`.
-It is worth noting that number of tasks does not translate to number of running threads which is controlled by TPL scheduling mechanisms.
+The maximum number of concurrent tasks will never exceed `MaximumConcurrencyLevel`.
+Number of tasks does not translate to number of running threads which is controlled by TPL scheduling mechanisms.